almende/eve/implementations/java/capabilities.md

 All capabilities accept a Jackson JSON DOM node as configuration.This allows very flexible configuration and allows the agent to serialize its configuration.
 It also allows the configuration to be obtained from file in various file formats (JSON, Yaml, etc.) For most capabilities there is a one-on-one mapping from JSON config to specific capability instance.
 This means if you build a capability with exactly the same configuration, you most probably get the same capability instance again.

-For most capabilities there is a specific config class, extending Jackson's JsonNode, which you can use to programatically set the various configuration fields. (=bean-like interface)
+For most capabilities there is a specific config class, extending Jackson's JSONNode, which you can use to programatically set the various configuration fields. (=bean-like interface)

 ### Callback method